mayureshw/vctools/README.md

     2. The simulator supports integer arithmetic and logic operations for arbitrary widths limited up to 64 bits.
 AHIR does not have such limit.

+    3. A compatiblity bridge between Aa simulator test drivers and vC simulator is to be developed.